vonalven/vonalven.github.io/index.md

 With such astonishing numbers, one can’t help but wonder how to get a piece of the pie.
 More specifically, how can short term renting be turned into a sucessful business, to the point of being a source of income?
-If you are interested in the idea of subletting your properties and are considering Airbnb as the plateform to do so, then this data story is for you!
+If you are interested in the idea of subletting your properties and are considering AirBnb as the plateform to do so, then this data story is for you!
 Indeed, with the help of a thorough analysis of AirBnb data, this article will try to solve the mystery of profitable rentings by determining what makes a listing sucessful.